intuitivepixel/ember-cli-ember-table/README.md

-**NOTE**: This addon is a port from [http://addepar.github.io/ember-table](http://addepar.github.io/ember-table) into vanilla JS and ES6 style modules.
-The port was made out of the master branch @ea0983f.
-The addon is still a work in progress.

 # ember-cli-ember-table

+**NOTE**: This addon is a fork from [http://addepar.github.io/ember-table](http://addepar.github.io/ember-table) into vanilla JS and ES6 style modules.
+The fork was made out of the master branch @ea0983f.

+This addon is compatible up to Ember 1.11.

 ## Test in dummy app locally